 Acknowledging Your Fear

-Our worst fears about ourselves live in our subconscious mind, occasionally floating close enough to the surface for us to become mildly aware of, but most of the time, we quickly shove them back into the depths and pretend it never happened.
+Our worst fears about ourselves, our greatest traumas, and our deepest pain lives in our subconscious mind, occasionally floating close enough to the surface for us to become mildly aware of, but most of the time, we quickly shove it back into the depths and pretend it never happened.
 However, in order to fully integrate our shadow selves, we must do the opposite.

-There’s something incredibly healing about acknowledging your worst fears.
+There’s something incredibly healing about acknowledging your worst fears and traumas.
 It brings them into the light and allows them to be transmuted.

-When we continue suppressing them, they continue to haunt us.
+When we continue suppressing and avoiding them, they continue to haunt us.
 And the more we ignore them, the more powerful they become.

 They manifest themselves as beliefs, attitudes, and addictions; and more physically as diseases and abusive relationships, all of which reflect back to us this thing inside of ourselves that we refuse to see.